Family sues over Arkansas man’s fatal shooting by officer

 “Our hearts go out to the family of Tyrone Washington,” UAMS Spokeswoman Leslie Taylor said in a statement.
 “Officer Watson believed the life of her fellow officer, who was being dragged by a stolen vehicle driven by Mr. Washington, was in danger.
 She acted to save her fellow officer’s life.”

 Watson has resigned from UAMS since the shooting, Taylor said.
-The lawsuit also names several other officers, UAMS Chancellor Dr. Cam Patterson and St. Vincent Infirmary Medical Center, where Washington had been treated and discharged before he walked to UAMS.
+The lawsuit also names as defendants several other officers, UAMS Chancellor Dr. Cam Patterson and St. Vincent Infirmary Medical Center, where Washington had been evaluated and discharged before he walked to UAMS.

+The family’s lawsuit seeks compensatory and punitive damages, and is requesting a jury trial.